 Monitor press mentions and PR wins

-Leverage crises and scandals affecting them
+Use crises and scandals affecting them

-Owletter provides real-time intelligence to capitalize on.
+Owletter provides real-time intelligence to capitalise on.

 Tools for Competitor Analysis: Gain a Competitive Edge and Optimise Your Digital Marketing